14 best mind mapping apps available in 2023!

 Mind maps are definitely one of the best tools you can use to plan a project.
-They also help you in creating workflows, hierarchical organograms, and even to help you in organizing your daily tasks.
-That is to say that any of the best mind mapping apps can be considered a productivity app!
+They also help you in creating workflows, and hierarchical organograms, and even help you in organizing your daily tasks.
+That is to say that any of the best mind-mapping apps can be considered a productivity app!

-Using them is ideal for those who are signed up for several work from home websites – many of which are included among the best ways to make money online – and need to manage their projects.
-This way, you would be able to know exactly on what step of each project you are.
+Using them is ideal for those who are signed up for several work-from-home websites – many of which are included among the best ways to make money online – and need to manage their projects.
+This way, you would be able to know exactly what step of each project you are in.

 Luckily, there are quite a few different alternatives to make your own mental map, which are available on smartphones or directly through your favorite browser!

 Check out down below which ones are the easiest and best to use!

 Tip: learn here which ones are the best ways to make money online!

 MindMeister, among all the best mind-mapping apps, is certainly the most well-known alternative.
 This tool is incredibly intuitive and it works on your computer as well as your smartphone.
 Other than that, the website offers you several different mid-map models, so you already have it drawn out for you, and all you need is to fill it out.

 In its free plan, the platform lets you create and manage up to three simultaneous mind maps.
 This limitation is removed if you decide to purchase the premium plan.
 Follow this link to start making your mind maps with MindMeister!